You may or may not have heard of Sleep Apnea before.

 I didn’t even know I had Sleep Apnea until I bulked up to 250 pounds for the first time.

-I had just gotten into bodybuilding around 17 years old, and when I was 20 years old I did my most intense bulk phase of all time, pushing my weight all the way up to 250.
+It was my most intense bulk phase of all time, pushing my weight all the way up to 250 from 170-180.

 As my weight climbed, I noticed I was having an incredibly difficult time staying awake in my university classes, I would commonly doze off in the middle of the day no matter where I was, I would wake up gasping for air with my heart beating out of my chest, and there were even times I had a very hard time staying awake at the wheel while driving.